Fairhope Dentist Around Me AL

 Gum Disease and Estrogen

-When the body has a lack in estrogen (which happens naturally during menopause) it places women a risk for osteoporosis to occur while they age.
+When the body has a lack of estrogen (which happens naturally during menopause) it places women at risk for osteoporosis while they age.
 To help counter these effects, some women are given estrogen therapy along with supplements of calcium and vitamin D.

 Every participant was over the age of 50 and was postmenopausal for at least one year.
 The study showed that women receiving osteoporosis treatment had less periodontal probing depth, less clinical attachment loss, and less gum bleeding than those who did not receive therapy.
 Fairhope Dentist Around Me AL

 Down by the Bay